noahputna/Demand-Supply-Market-Making-Bot/README.md

 PROACTIVE = 0
 REACTIVE = 1
 ```
-Then, enter your desired profit masrgin (in cents):
+Then, enter your desired profit margin (in cents):
 ```text
 Enter desired profit margin: